tinzzyli/tinzzyli.github.io/_projects/1_project.md

 category: Software Engineering
 ---

-This project is elaborated based on an open-source benchmark and learning-environment for robotic manipulation: <a href="https://github.com/ColinKohler/BulletArm">BulletArm</a>.
+This project is elaborated based on an open-sourced benchmark and learning-environment for robotic manipulation: <a href="https://github.com/ColinKohler/BulletArm">BulletArm</a>.
 BulletArm builds upon <a href="https://pybullet.org/wordpress/">PyBullet</a>, providing a diverse set of tools tailored to robotic manipulation simulations.

+In BulletArm, a visual-based agent is used to interact with the environment.
+BulletArm uses a non-differentiable renderer to obtain heightmaps from the workspace as the observation of the environment.

     ---
     layout: page